emfcamp/developer.emfcamp.org/phones.md

 with the badge or any of the other APIs at EMF.

-Its provided by [FlowForge](https://flowforge.com) and allows you to run the open source [Node-RED](https://nodered.org) tool, which privides low code programming for event driven applications.
+Its provided by [FlowForge](https://flowforge.com) and allows you to run the open source [Node-RED](https://nodered.org) tool, which provides low code programming for event driven applications.
 We'll be using it in our workshop about programming the phone network.

 If you would like an account, please e-mail poc@emfcamp.org as we only have limited capactity.